cmoestl/heliocats/README.md

 by [C. Möstl](https://www.iwf.oeaw.ac.at/en/user-site/christian-moestl/)

-Current status (February 2020): **Work in progress!**
+Current status (March 2020): **Work in progress!**

-This is a continuation of work done in the EU HELCATS project (2014-2017): https://www.helcats-fp7.eu, in particular concerning ICMECAT (working package 4).
+This is a continuation of work done in the EU HELCATS project (2014-2017):
+[https://www.helcats-fp7.eu](https://www.helcats-fp7.eu), in particular concerning ICMECAT (working package 4).

 If you want to use parts of this code for generating results for peer-reviewed scientific publications, please contact me per email (christian.moestl@oeaw.ac.at) or via https://twitter.com/chrisoutofspace .